Geb-algebra/deai/.ai/notes.md

 - Clear success metrics defined for each phase
 - Performance and accessibility requirements established
 - Security considerations documented from the start

+### Operator Workflow Preferences

+1.  **Remix/React Router Data Flow**:
+    -   **Rule**: When managing client-side state on a route, use `clientLoader` and `clientAction`.
+    -   **Data Access**: The main route component should access data from `clientLoader` via its `loaderData` prop, not the `useLoaderData` hook.
+    -   **Non-Navigation Mutations**: For UI interactions that mutate data but shouldn't trigger a navigation (e.g., in a modal), always use the `useFetcher` hook.

+### Agent Process & Learning

+1.  **Core Directive**: My primary workflow is to read the entire Memory Bank at the start of any task, then update it with any new plans *before* executing them.
+This is not optional.
+I must not suggest implementation steps until the documentation accurately reflects the current plan.

+REMEMBER: After every memory reset, I begin completely fresh.
+The Memory Bank is my only link to previous work.
+It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.

+# General Coding Rules